lightninglabs/chantools/README.md

-  fixoldbackup         Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose           Force-close the last state that is in the channel.db provided. genimportscript      Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed         Try finding the private keys for funds that are in outputs of remotely force-closed channels. rescuefunding        Rescue funds locked in a funding multisig output that never resulted in a proper channel.
+  fixoldbackup         Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose           Force-close the last state that is in the channel.db provided. genimportscript      Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. removechannel        Remove a single channel from the given channel DB. rescueclosed         Try finding the private keys for funds that are in outputs of remotely force-closed channels. rescuefunding        Rescue funds locked in a funding multisig output that never resulted in a proper channel.
 This is the command the initiator of the channel needs to run. showrootkey          Extract and show the BIP32 HD root key from the 24 word lnd aezeed.